Lowes Park Club History

 In the 1990’s the clubhouse was redesigned and extended.
 The latest developments at the club include a new short game practice area and practice putting green as well as some new tree planting schemes to redefine the fairways of some of the holes.

-The club recently celebrated their Centenary year and had lot’s of exciting events over the year culminating in late September with an open day at the club which included our centenary medal final where both our mens and ladies centenary champions where crowned and also held a final event in October with a dinner dance at the club featuring well known local singing duo Vogue.
+The club recently celebrated their Centenary year and had lot’s of exciting events over the year culminating in late September with an open day at the club which included our centenary medal final where both our mens and ladies centenary champions where crowned and also held a final event in October with a dinner dance.